-- 13A Kinetic Techniques versus Equilibrium Techniques
+Section 13A Kinetic Techniques versus Equilibrium Techniques

-- 13B Chemical Kinetics
+Section 13B Chemical Kinetics

-- 13C Radiochemistry
+Section 13C Radiochemistry

-- 13D Flow Injection Analysis
+Section 13D Flow Injection Analysis

-- 13E Key Terms
+Section 13E Key Terms

-- 13F Chapter Summary
+Section 13F Chapter Summary

-- 13G Problems
+Section 13G Problems

-- 13H Solutions to Practice Exercises
+Section 13H Solutions to Practice Exercises

 There are many ways to categorize analytical techniques, several of which we introduced in earlier chapters.
-In Chapter 3 we classified techniques by whether the signal is proportional to the absolute amount of analyte or the relative amount of analyte.
+In Chapter 3 we classified techniques by whether the signal is proportional to the absolute amount or the relative amount of analyte.
 For example, precipitation gravimetry is a total analysis technique because the precipitate's mass is proportional to the absolute amount, or moles, of analyte.
 UV/Vis absorption spectroscopy, on the other hand, is a concentration technique because absorbance is proportional to the relative amount, or concentration, of analyte.

-A second way to classify analytical techniques is to consider the source of the analytical signal.
+A second method for classifying analytical techniques is to consider the source of the analytical signal.
 For example, gravimetry encompasses all techniques in which the analytical signal is a measurement of mass or a change in mass.
 Spectroscopy, on the other hand, includes those techniques in which we probe a sample with an energetic particle, such as the absorption of a photon.
 This is the classification scheme used in organizing Chapters 8-11.

-An additional way to classify analytical techniques is by whether the analyte's concentration is determined under a state of equilibrium or by the kinetics of a chemical reaction or a physical process.
-The analytical methods described in Chapter 8-11 mostly involve measurements made on systems in which the analyte is at equilibrium.
+Another way to classify analytical techniques is by whether the analyte's concentration is determined by an equilibrium reaction or by the kinetics of a chemical reaction or a physical process.
+The analytical methods described in Chapter 8-11 mostly involve measurements made on systems in which the analyte is always at equilibrium.
 In this chapter we turn our attention to measurements made under nonequilibrium conditions.